lolepezy/rpki-prover/README.md

 Running Run `rpki-prover --help` gives some help on the CLI options.

 Normally it prints quite a lot of logs about what it's doing to the stdout.
 After it prints "Validated all TAs, took ..." (it should take 2-4 minutes depending on how fast the CPU and network are) VRPs can be fetched by executing `curl -s http://localhost:9999/api/vrps.csv` (or `curl -s http://localhost:9999/api/vrps.json`).

+Main page http://localhost:9999 currently contains a bunch of links to available API end-points.